dbstylesnet/dbflix/README.md

 * NodeJS
 * MongoDB

-#dbFlix – Full-Stack Demo Application
+# dbFlix – Full-Stack Demo Application

 dbFlix is a modern full-stack demo app designed to highlight clean UI patterns and a smooth user experience.
-The interface is built with React and styled-components, Flexbox, CSS Grid, and subtle transitions.
+The interface is built with React and styled-components, Flexbox, CSS Grid, and transitions.
 A Node.js backend and MongoDB database power the application.

-<img src="https://github.com/dbstylesnet/dbflix/blob/master/screenshot.png" alt="ProjectScreenshot" />

-Commands to start project:
+## Commands to start project:
 ### npm install
 ### npm start

+<img src="https://github.com/dbstylesnet/dbflix/blob/master/screenshot.png" alt="ProjectScreenshot" />